Loren Culp, Former GOP Gubernatorial Candidate, To Run For Congress Against Dan Newhouse

 Newhouse, 65, was reelected with 66% of the vote in November.
 The district has a large agricultural base and runs from Canada to the Oregon state line.
 Trump won it with nearly 58% of the vote in November — his highest support in any of Washington’s 10 congressional districts.

 Information from the Associated Press was used in this story.

 A newsroom in Yakima was preparing for election night coverage and running tests of their system when it went live.
 Now two 4th Congressional Candidates in Eastern Washington have filed complaints.
 Continue Reading Allegations of Election Fraud By Congressional Candidates

 Pasco residents gathered at the Tierra Vida Community Center to hear from the candidates for the 4th Congressional District.
-Benancio Garcia (R), Jacek Kobiesa (R)… Continue Reading Pasco Citizens Questioned Candidates For The 4th Congressional District
+Benancio Garcia (R), Jacek Kobiesa (R) and Doug White (D) answered… Continue Reading Pasco Citizens Questioned Candidates For The 4th Congressional District

 When Rep. Dan Newhouse broke with his party to vote to impeach President Trump, critics started to question his Conservative credentials.
 The state GOP condemned the impeachment vote, and Republican Party chairs in Grant, Benton, Franklin, Yakima, Adams, and Douglas counties demanded his resignation.
 Continue Reading After Dan Newhouse Voted To Impeach Trump, Conservatism In Central Washington Is Being Redefined